 Under New Jersey's prior law, a charging order was the exclusive remedy available to personal creditors of New Jersey LLC members.
 New Jersey LLC law was revised to give personal creditors of LLC owners significantly more rights against LLC owner/debtors than they had under the prior law.

 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in New Jersey even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in New Jersey, you could form an LLC in Nevada because it has a more favorable LLC law.
 Doing so will not save you New Jersey state taxes because your LLC will have to qualify to do business in New Jersey and pay the same taxes as a New Jersey LLC.
 However, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in your home state.

 So, should you shop around for the state that provides the most limited liability to LLC owners?
 If limiting liability is extremely important to you and your state has an unfavorable law, you may want to consider forming your LLC in another state.
 However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that New Jersey courts will apply the law of the state where you formed your LLC.
+Moreover, there is no guarantee that courts will apply the law of the state where you formed your LLC.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.